eagleflo/mpyq/README.md

 This will extract and return the archive's contents in memory.
-Be advised that you might not want to do this with multi-gigabyte MPQ files from World of Warcraft for example.
+Be advised that you might not want to do this with multi-gigabyte MPQ files from World of Warcraft, for example.

 If you want to write the extracted files to disk, you can simply do the following.